 You’re essentially building up a team.
 Almost all of them can be on-call since they can work part-time if they have existing jobs already or you could ask your clients directly if they have appointed someone to clean or maintain their property whom they trust.

 That way, you can coordinate with these people whenever an unwanted emergency arises most especially urgent late-night calls from guests.

 Next is the services your clients will get from your company.
-At Prowess Property Management, we specialize in short term rentals and has clients across Canada.
+At Prowess Property Management, we specialize in short-term rentals and have clients across Canada.
 Some of our services include: